List of The Young and the Restless characters introduced in the 1970s: Stuart Brooks

 Lorie later released a book, 'In My Sister's Shadow,' all about her relationship with Leslie, causing Leslie another breakdown.
 Stuart berated Lorie for its release.
 Around the same time, Liz and Stuart finally got married and Peggy began working with Chronicle reporter Steven Williams to help expose the New World Commune, which had trapped Paul Williams and Nikki Reed.
 Steven and Peggy were eventually engaged but, due to her being in an affair with Jack Abbott, she left him at the altar.

 During a happy marriage to Liz, Stuart was briefly entranced by his new secretary, Eve Howard, but her obsession with Victor Newman took precedence for her, with nothing ever happening between her and Stuart.
 Stuart and Liz's happiness was not to last, however, as, by late fall, Snapper's ex-lover, Sally Roulland, returned wanting Snapper to perform a much needed operation on their illegitimate son, Chuckie.
 For the first time in years, Snapper and Chris faced interference from Stuart, causing Liz to leave.
 After another failed attempt at romance, this time with Gina Roma, Stuart slowly faded from view after Jill tried and failed to help him and Liz reconcile.
 As editor of the Genoa City Chronicle, Stuart was involved in an attempt to prove that police officer Carl Williams had been framed by the mob.
 While his four daughters returned for Victor and Nikki's wedding in 1984 and mentioned Stuart still being in town, he was later said to have died.

 Chris Brooks Foster

 Christine "Chris" Brooks Foster first appeared in March 1973 as one of the daughters of newspaper owner Stuart and Jennifer Brooks.
 Chris is best remembered for her romance and marriage to Dr. Snapper Foster.
-She was portrayed by actress Trish Stewart until March 17, 1978, and then Lynn Topping from September 15, 1978, to August 20, 1980, and from March 2, 1981, to September 14, 1982, before Stewart briefly appeared again in April 1984.
+She was portrayed by actress Trish Stewart until March 17, 1978, and then Lynne Topping from September 15, 1978, to August 20, 1980, and from March 2, 1981, to September 14, 1982, before Stewart briefly appeared again in April 1984.